synergy-design-system/synergy-design-system/packages/mcp/README.md

 - Use `127.0.0.1` when the server should only be reachable through the local machine or a reverse proxy on the same host.
 - Use `0.0.0.0` when the runtime environment needs the process to accept traffic from outside its own network namespace, such as Docker, Kubernetes, ECS, or EC2.

-This lets you change per-tool defaults without modifying the MCP server code.

-## Features

-- **Metadata-backed component docs**: Retrieve component data directly from `@synergy-design-system/metadata`.
-- **Setup guidance**: Return package setup instructions for components, framework adapters, tokens, styles, fonts, assets, and migrations.
-- **Asset and icon discovery**: Browse icon sets and search icons across the Synergy asset libraries.
-- **Token access**: Read CSS, JavaScript, and Sass token outputs.
-- **Styles and templates**: Retrieve CSS utility guidance and static template content.
-- **Migration guidance**: Access both DaVinci migration guides and Synergy package migration documents.
-- **AI response rules**: Optionally prepends package-local guidance files from `rules/` to selected tool responses.
-- **MCP stdio transport**: Ready for editor, assistant, and CLI integrations.

 ## Available Resources

 The MCP server currently registers 6 stable resources by default.
 Resources expose static, read-only data that does not change during server runtime.
 Clients that support MCP resources can read them directly without calling a tool.

-Resource identifier reference (exact values used by the server):

-- `synergy://components/list` → name: `component-list`
-- `synergy://assets/list` → name: `asset-list`
-- `synergy://component-clusters/list` → name: `component-clusters-list`
-- `synergy://styles/list` → name: `styles-list`
-- `synergy://templates/list` → name: `templates-list`
-- `synergy://intent-categories/list` → name: `intent-categories-list`
+All resources use the `application/json` MIME type.

 ### 1. `synergy://components/list`

 **Name:** `component-list`

-**MIME type:** `application/json`

 **Description:** A sorted JSON array of all available component names in the Synergy Design System.